Guthrie Corridor Expressway: Tolls

 GCE adopts an open toll system.

 Electronic Toll Collections (ETC)

 As part of an initiative to facilitate faster transactions at the Bukit Jelutong, Elmina and Lagong Toll Plazas, all toll transactions at these three toll plazas on GCE are conducted electronically via Touch 'n Go cards or SmartTAGs beginning 2 March 2016.

 Toll rates

 There are three toll plazas along GCE, each charging the same rate.
-In October 2022, it was one of the four expressways maintained by PROLINTAS to have its toll rates deducted between 8% to 15%.
+In October 2022, it was one of the four expressways maintained by PROLINTAS to have its toll rates deducted between 8% and 15%.